scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 -- coaching; community of practice; role description; skills; career pathway; define in relation to others; handbook; etc
 - organisational improvement
 - value management
+-- our USP, where a lot of product leadership sits
 - time

 Make all of this work visible in leadership plans; not just delivery work